 Crossed roller slides or bearings are the most accurate form of mechanical linear motion.
 The cylinder rollers crisscross each other at a 90 degree angle.
 They are usually used in pairs.

 Crossed rollers offer twice the load capacity, five times the life expectancy, less noise, and increased vibration resistance than ball units.
 Disadvantages include limited travel and they are typically more expensive and harder to assemble.

 Also known as drawer slides, telescopic slides fall into two categories, commercial and industrial.
 Most do not fully extend and only expand in one direction.

 Rely on a thin layer of liquid or gas to lift the system off the mating surface, allowing for nearly friction-less motion.
 There are two categories: hydrostatic and fluid dynamic bearings.
 Hydrostatic bearings are externally pressurized with a pump and the fluid is air, oil, or water.
 Fluid bearings are expensive and used as a last resort.

 - Advantages: less noise, zero wear, infinite life, no lubrication, and very high acceleration and velocity.

-- Disadvantages: high power consumption due to constant pump operation, low tolerance for extreme temperatures, fluid leakage, and support systems like pumps and filters require regular maintenance.
+- Disadvantages: high power consumption from constant pump operation, low tolerance for extreme temperatures, fluid leakage, and support systems (pumps/filters) require regular maintenance.